 \section{Clarifying Language Skill}

-However, we need to clarify what we mean by learning with language.
+We need to clarify what we mean by learning with language.
 For example, dolphins are known to use a verbal signal to coordinate~\cite{janik2013communication}.
 Monkeys have been taught sign language~\cite{arbib2008primate}.
-Are dolphins and monkeys level 3 intelligence?
+Again, as we explained in previous sections, monkeys do learn by observation and imitations~\cite{ferrucci2019macaque}.
+But can we classify the language behavior of monkeys as human-level?
 Similarly, there have been many previous works that demonstrated various aspects of language skills.
 Voice agents can understand the spoken language and can answer simple questions~\cite{kepuska2018next}.
-Agents have been trained to follow verbal commands to navigate~\cite{hermann2017grounded, chaplot2018gated, chen2019touchdown, das2018embodied, shridhar2020alfred}.
+Agents have been trained to follow verbal commands to navigate~\cite{hermann2017grounded,chaplot2018gated,chen2019touchdown,das2018embodied,shridhar2020alfred}.
 GPT-3 by open AI can generate articles published as Op-Ed in the Guardians~\cite{brown2020language,gpt32020}.
-Some models can do multiple tasks in language as evaluated in the GLUE benchmark or DecaNLP~\cite{wang2018glue, mccann2018natural}.
-Models exhibit superior performance in all categories than humans except Winograd Schema Challenge~\cite{levesque2012winograd}, where models perform slightly less than humans ~\cite{raffel2020exploring}.
-Do these models have level 3 intelligence?
+Some models can do multiple tasks in language as evaluated in the GLUE benchmark or DecaNLP~\cite{wang2018glue,mccann2018natural}.
+Models exhibit superior performance than humans in all categories except for the Winograd Schema Challenge~\cite{levesque2012winograd}, where models perform slightly less than humans ~\cite{raffel2020exploring}.
+Do these models have human-level intelligence?